How to switch business energy suppliers in the UK

 When was the last time you switched business energy suppliers?
 If you’re not a regular switcher, it could be because you feel you don’t have the time to compare business energy rates or that you won’t save enough money by switching.

-But what if we told you that one quick call with Bionic’s tech-enabled experts is all it takes to switch suppliers and save hundreds of pounds on your business energy bills?
+But what if we told you that one quick call with Bionic’s tech-enabled experts is all it takes to switch suppliers and save on your business energy bills?

 Here’s all you need to know to switch energy suppliers for a better deal on business gas and electricity.